CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Background

-\paragraph*{Missing rows} Entire blocks of rows are deleted, optionally biased toward containing a specified UART identifier.
-This models partial loss of data segments, such as dropped packets or truncated logs.
+Involves partial loss of data segments, such as dropped packets or truncated logs, resulting in missing rows. \textbf{Emulation:} Entire blocks of rows are deleted, optionally biased towards containing a specified UART identifier.
+This models partial loss of data segments, e.g., where important information over UART has to be present.